Parsley leaves are a popular universal seasoning and culinary herb that comes in two main types, curly leaf and flat leaf.

 Parsley is popular for use in cultural dishes such as tabbouleh, falafel and gremolata.
 It is used in many types of stews, sauces, stocks and frequently paired with foods like potatoes, tomatoes, rice, meat and fish.

 In traditional European or Western herbalism, parsley leaves and tea broths have historically been utilized for their supportive influence to the kidneys especially "to remove congestion."

 This is partly due to its actions as a DIURETIC which encourages healthy fluid regulation and elimination.
-In some research, parsley is considered a "antiurolithiasis remedy" and on the list of potential plants for decreasing risk of stone formation due to its chlorophyll and magnesium content.
+In some research, parsley is considered an "antiurolithiasis remedy" and is on the list of potential plants for decreasing the risk of stone formation due to its chlorophyll and magnesium content.